 The reduction of resource requirements is important for architectures which need to scale, such as those found in MMORPGs.
-In the study of computer networks we have seen how explicit notification of relevant events can reduce unwanted traffic, leading to less resources needed to process this traffic (Smed et al., 2002).
+In the study of computer networks we have seen how explicit notification of relevant events can reduce unwanted traffic, leading to less resources needed to process this traffic (see Smed, Kaukoranta, and Hakonen [12]).
 The reduction of traffic in networks is an appropriate model for reducing event handling in a game.
 In both situations we consider solicited versus unsolicited event notification and handling.
-This publisher/subscriber pattern was also discussed in terms of client/server communications (Caltagirone et al., 2002).
+This publisher/subscriber pattern was also discussed in terms of client/server communications by Caltagirone et al. [4].
 We have adopted this technique by requiring quests to subscribe to certain types of events at appropriate points during their execution.

-QUEST GENERATION
+3. QUEST GENERATION

-We generate quests using a technique previously described by the authors (Doran and Parberry, 2011), starting with an NPC and selecting a strategy template appropriate for its motivation.
+We generate quests using the technique previously described by the authors in Doran and Parberry [7], starting with an NPC and selecting a strategy template appropriate for its motivation.
 These templates are part of a plan library, and can to be expanded to the desired level of complexity.
 Complications and follow-on quests can be added to a template, causing more strategies to be used.
 These new strategies can also be expanded as needed.